This post may contain affiliate links. For more information, read my disclosure policy.

 Cons: It can be a little tricky the first few times you try it.
 You need to crack the egg so each shell part is big enough to hold the yolk.
 If you don’t get a clean crack, it can get a little messy.
 You also need to be careful not to break the yolk – it can get caught on the edges of shells while you’re passing it and break.

-This is also a quick way to separate eggs.
+This is also a quick way!
 It’s almost a combo of the shell method and a separator tool.
 Cup one of your hands and crack the egg into it.
 Let the white slip between your fingers while you hold the yolk in your palm.
 You can also pass the egg to your other hand to separate the white.

 Pros: It’s a quick way to separate an egg, and you don’t have to worry about the jagged edges of the shell breaking the yolk.